brooklynrail/brooklynrail-platform/content/people/aliza-shvartz.md

 ---
-name: Aliza Shvartz
+name: Aliza Shvarts
 first_name: Aliza
-last_name: Shvartz
+last_name: Shvarts
 short_bio: Dr. Aliza Shvarts is an artist and theorist who takes a queer and feminist approach to reproductive labor and language.
 Her current work focuses on testimony and the circulation of speech in the digital age.
 Her artwork